Women's suffrage in Colorado

-Women's suffrage in Colorado had an early victory, being the second state to grant women's suffrage and the first to do so through a voter referendum in 1893.
+In 1893, Colorado became the second state in the United States to grant women's suffrage and the first to do so through a voter referendum.
 Even while Colorado was a territory, lawmakers and other leaders tried to include women's suffrage in laws and later in the state constitution.
 The constitution did give women the right to vote in school board elections.
 The first voter referendum campaign was held in 1877.
 The Woman Suffrage Association of Colorado worked to encourage people to vote yes.
 Nationally-known suffragists, such as Susan B. Anthony and Lucy Stone spoke alongside Colorado's own Alida Avery around the state.
 Despite the efforts to influence voters, the referendum failed.
 Suffragists continued to grow support for women's right to vote.
 They exercised their right to vote in school board elections and ran for office.
 In 1893, another campaign for women's suffrage took place.
 Both Black and white suffragists worked to influence voters, gave speeches, and turned out on election day in a last-minute push.
 The effort was successful and women earned equal suffrage.
 In 1894, Colorado again made history by electing three women to the Colorado house of representatives.
 After gaining the right to vote, Colorado women continued to fight for suffrage in other states.
 Some women became members of the Congressional Union (CU) and pushed for a federal suffrage amendment.
 Colorado women also used their right to vote to pass reforms in the state and to support women candidates.